whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 As allergies are different for each person or cat it's hard to say whether they will bring relief or not.
 Given the fact that they are not that expensive we recommend you give them a try and hopefully they will work out for you or your feline friend.

+---

-What are your experiences with allergy reducing cat wipes?
-We'd love to hear your feedback!
+_What are your experiences with allergy reducing cat wipes?
+We'd love to hear your feedback!_